 Place all of the dry ingredients (flour, baking powder, salt) into a medium bowl and whisk to blend.

 In a small sauce pan, add roughly 3/4 of a cup of the milk (I just eyeball it), the oil and the bacon grease.
 Heat over low heat just until the the bacon grease has melted and small bubbles begin to form around the edge of the pan.
 Do not boil.

 Simultaneously add the warm milk mixture and the remaining cold milk into the dry ingredients.
-Stir until most of the dry ingredients have been incorporated.
+Then, stir until most of the dry ingredients have been incorporated.

 Dump dough onto a clean work surface (it will be dry and crumbly).
 Knead by hand for approximately 4-minutes.
 At the end of 4-minutes you should have a smooth round ball.
 Wrap tightly in plastic wrap and set aside for one hour.

 Divide dough into 16 equal pieces.
 Form each piece into a round ball.
 Cover and set aside.

 Heat a cast iron skillet or comal over medium to medium high heat for 4-5 minutes.
-Lightly flour your work surface and rolling pin.
+Then, lightly flour your work surface and rolling pin.
 Roll each disc into a 6″ round.

 Brush off excess flour and place in the hot skillet.
 When it begins to form bubbles on top, flip the tortilla and cook on the other side.
 This should only take 1-2 minutes total.
 Stack cooked tortillas and cover with a kitchen towel until ready to eat.